-A copula is a multivariate distribution that separates the univariate marginals and the multivariate dependence structure.
+A copula is a multivariate distribution that separates the univariate marginal distributions and the multivariate dependence structure.
 The correspondence between a multivariate distribution $F(x_{1},...,x_{M})$ and a copula function $C(u_{1},...,u_{M})$ can be expressed as

-where the correspondence is one to one with continuous marginal distributions.
-Copulas provide a general approach to constructing more flexible multivariate densities.
-For example, the bivariate Gaussian copula $C(u_{1},u_{2}|\rho)=\Psi(F_{1}^{-1}(u_{1}),F_{2}^{-1}(u_{2})|\rho)$ with the correlation parameter $\rho$, is a relaxed Gaussian density in the sense that $F_{1}(\cdot)$ and $F_{2}(\cdot)$ do not need to be normal, see e.g. \citet{pitt2006efficient}.
-New classes of multivariate densities are possible to construct in terms of copulas, see \citet{joe1997multivariate} for details.
-A key feature in copula models is that the multivariate dependence structure does not depend on the marginal densities.
-Thus multivariate modeling with copulas consists of two parts: i) separate modeling of each marginal distribution and, ii) modeling the multivariate dependence.
+where the correspondence is one-to-one with continuous marginal distributions.
+Copulas provide a general approach for constructing flexible multivariate densities \citep{joe1997multivariate}.
+For example, the bivariate Gaussian copula $C(u_{1},u_{2}|\rho)=\Psi(F_{1}^{-1}(u_{1}),F_{2}^{-1}(u_{2})|\rho)$, with the correlation $\rho$, is a relaxed Gaussian density in the sense that $F_{1}(\cdot)$ and $F_{2}(\cdot)$ do not need to be normal \citep{pitt2006efficient}.